Privacy amplification and decoupling without smoothing: Discussion

 Another question is whether the results obtained here are optimal.
 Can one get a converse theorem, and if so, how tight is it?
 It would also be interesting to see if this result sheds any light on the question of how to define the quantum Rényi conditional mutual information (CMI).
 The main challenge that comes up when trying to generalize the classical definitions is that several non-commuting operators must be multiplied together, and one must choose in which order to do this.
 For the Rényi CMI, several possibilities have been considered (see~\cite{bsw14} for a systematic study of this problem), but so far none has proven to be fully satisfactory.

 It would also be interesting to see to what extent our results can produce better results numerically in realistic DIQKD protocols.
 In particular, it could be naturally combined with a recent result~\cite{bff20} which defines a new family of Rényi entropies that can be computed by semidefinite programs, and which can be used to compute numerical bounds on tradeoff functions for the EAT.
 This would provide an ``all-Rényi'' approach to DIQKD security proofs that would likely yield very tight bounds.
+Note that another route to an all-Rényi approach would be to combine this result with the proof from~\cite{kzf18,kzf18-published}, which gives bounds on the smooth min-entropy generated by device-independent randomness expansion in terms of Rényi entropies---it would thus also be natural there to cut out the min-entropy and work only in terms of Rényi entropies.

 Finally, one might try to extend the main theorem to $\alpha > 2$.
 However, it might be tempting to conjecture that this requires stronger conditions on the randomizing family of channels: the fact that we have an achievability result at $\alpha=2$ is tied to the fact that the channels can randomize the second moment of the state.
 Going higher might therefore require a family that randomizes higher moments.